7RU7H/Archive/Hardening/Linux-Hardening.md

 ## Stop Sneaky, Fast Execution!

-[/dev/shm is a common directory for marshalling and operating from in Linux for attackers as it directory that is a tempory file storage that uses RAM for the backing store](https://superuser.com/questions/45342/when-should-i-use-dev-shm-and-when-should-i-use-tmp.
+[/dev/shm is a common directory for marshalling and operating from in Linux for attackers as it directory that is a temporary file storage that uses RAM for the backing store](https://superuser.com/questions/45342/when-should-i-use-dev-shm-and-when-should-i-use-tmp.
 It is flushed leaving no trace of execution or what was put in that directory.
 It is also faster as than disk storage.
 ```bash
 sudo mount -o remount,noexec /dev/shm
 mount | grep shm # to check flags